Nana Zhvitiashvili, MA, ATR, HCPC and BAAT reg.

 Training, qualifications & experience

-I have been working as an art psychotherapist in two London-based hospitals - The Harley Street Clinic and The Portland Hospital - for the last ten years.
+- I have been working as an art psychotherapist in two London-based hospitals - The Harley Street Clinic and The Portland Hospital - for the last ten years.
 Also I worked in CAMHS NHS.

 My private practice is at Portland Psychotherapy in central London (Great Portland Street) and in Amersham (Buckinghamshire)